-Madison Water Utility annually tests all of its wells for human-made contaminants that may be present in groundwater.
-Except for four disinfection by-products (DBP), none of more than fifty volatile organic compounds (VOC) routinely tested were found at Well 28 in 2023.
+Madison Water Utility annually tests all of its municipal wells for human-made contaminants that may be present in groundwater.
+Except for three disinfection by-products (DBP), no other volatile organic compound (VOC) was detected at Well 19 in 2023.
 DBPs form when chlorine interacts with impurities in groundwater.
 Chlorine is added to disinfect the water and guard against bacterial growth in water mains.